rabbah/aio-cli-plugin-runtime/README.md

   $ ./bin/run runtime:activation:get [ACTIVATIONID]

 OPTIONS
-  -g, --logs               emit only the logs, stripped of time stamps and stream identifier -i, --insecure           bypass certificate check -l, --last               retrieves the most recent activation -u, --auth=auth          whisk auth
+  -f, --filter=filter      the name of the activations to filter on (this flag may only be used with --last) -g, --logs               emit only the logs, stripped of time stamps and stream identifier -i, --insecure           bypass certificate check -l, --last               retrieves the most recent activation -r, --result             emit only the result
+  -u, --auth=auth          whisk auth
   -v, --verbose            Verbose output --apihost=apihost        whisk API host